fieldtrip/website/development/integration.md

 ### Mailman

 We use this for a number of email discussion lists.
 It is hosted by C&CZ at http://mailman.science.ru.nl.
-Upon an email to the main fieldtrip mailing list, a tweet is send to http://twitter.com/fieldtriptoolbx.
+Upon an email to the main FieldTrip mailing list, a tweet is send to http://twitter.com/fieldtriptoolbx.

 ### Facebook